Namsinh/TwitterAnalyticsPlus/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+NOTE: To run the GUI, you must install it and the dependencies.
+Tkinter can't be installed with docker.

 ### Run with Docker

-NOTE: If you don't have Tkinter installed already, you must install it.
-It can't be installed with docker.

 ```
 $ docker image build -t test .